- Endowed professorships: Attracting and supporting the best faculty

 - Annual Fund gifts in any amount go to work immediately to help bridge critical funding gaps for promising research initiatives, attract and support brilliant faculty members and students, and sustain the day-to-day work of Harvard School of Public Health.

 Bequests, trusts, and other planned giving arrangements: Creating a legacy of support

 - By making a planned gift, you can make a significant gift to Harvard School of Public Health while gaining financial and tax benefits for you and your family.
 Whether you make a gift that pays you income or a gift that benefits HSPH after your lifetime, your contribution will have a lasting impact.

-For more information about bequests, gifts of retirement plan assets, charitable gift annuities, charitable trusts, or other planned giving arrangements, please contact Judi Cantor, Director of Planned Giving, at (617) 432-8071 or call the Harvard University Planned Giving Department toll-free at (800) 446-1277 or visit our website.
+For more information about bequests, gifts of retirement plan assets, charitable gift annuities, charitable trusts, or other planned giving arrangements, please contact Judi Cantor, Director of Planned Giving, at (617) 432-8071 or visit our website.

 Corporate and foundation grants: Creating institutional partnerships

 - Harvard School of Public Health is engaged in collaborative relationships with numerous corporations, foundations, and government agencies whose interests are aligned with the School’s research and academic mission.

 - Our Institutional Partnerships team works closely with members of the faculty and administration to identify areas of strategic alignment, forge external collaborations, and generate support for HSPH students, faculty, and research programs from corporations and foundations.